 For example, legislation passed in early 2019 allows captives, if their parents so choose, to move into dormancy.
 By going into dormancy, captives are subject to much smaller capital and surplus requirements.
 For example, a single-parent captive would only have to maintain $25,000 in capital and surplus, a fraction of the $250,000 that is normally required under Utah's captive statute.

 In addition, dormant captives are not required to submit an annual audit or hold an annual meeting in the state.
-Dormant captives are assessed a $2,500 annual renewal fee, half of what most other captives are required to pay.

 Another positive for captive sponsors: application forms and annual reporting forms can be filed online.
 "Virtually everything can be filed online," said Tempe Robins, director of operations and compliance for Strategic Risk Solutions in Scottsdale, Arizona.

 Capital and surplus requirements vary by captive type.
-For example, the minimum capital and surplus requirements are $250,000 for a single-parent captive, $700,000 for an industrial captive, and $750,000 for an association captive.
+For example, the minimum capital and surplus requirements are $250,000 for a single-parent captive; $500,000 for a sponsored captive, of which $200,000 must come from the sponsor/core;$700,000 for an industrial captive; and $750,000 for an association captive.

 Future captive growth is promising, observers say.
 "Utah will continue to grow," said Ms. Robins, adding that Utah will continue to attract new captives, as well as captives from other domiciles.

 "The future looks very strong.
 There is a stable and knowledgeable staff and a legislature that is willing to update the captive statute when necessary.
-That shows how Utah is positioning itself as a long-term captive domicile," said Artex's Ms. Fimea.
+That shows how Utah is positioning itself as a long-term captive domicile," said Ms. Fimea.